Fluoxetine Oral SolutionPronunciation

-Fluoxetine is indicated for the treatment of moderate to severe Bulimia Nervosa [see Clinical Studies (14.3)].
-The efficacy of fluoxetine in Bulimia was demonstrated in two 8 week trials and one 16 week trial in adults.
+Fluoxetine is indicated for the acute and maintenance treatment of binge-eating and vomiting behaviors in adult patients with moderate to severe Bulimia Nervosa [see Clinical Studies (14.3)].

 The physician who elects to use fluoxetine for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient [see Dosage and Administration (2.3)].

-Fluoxetine is indicated for the treatment of Panic Disorder, with or without agoraphobia [see Clinical Studies (14.4)].
-The efficacy of fluoxetine in Panic Disorder was demonstrated in two 12 week trials in adults.
+Fluoxetine is indicated for the acute treatment of Panic Disorder, with or without agoraphobia, in adult patients [see Clinical Studies (14.4)].

 Fluoxetine Oral Solution Dosage and Administration